My conclusions and thoughts after the Whole 30 diet

 - I totally cut out sugar, grains, dairy and legumes, as the diet calls for, and it really wasn't very difficult.
 I think a big part of that was Real Plans.
 (If you're thinking of giving it a try yourself, since so many have had great success with this one-month “reset”, you can click here to check it out or sign up for Whole 30 and Real Plans, then just start picking which recipes you want to eat.)
 See a huge list below of what I ate for the month.

 - The first week I was getting charlie horses and realized I wasn't drinking enough water.
 (Read more about that here: How I stopped painful leg cramps at night.)
-So I took a bath with epsom salts, which is one type of magnesium, and mineral flakes, which is another form of magnesium.
+So I took a bath with epsom salts, which is one type of magnesium, and mineral flakes, which is another form of magnesium, and started taking these supplements too.
 I also started drinking more water and then those went away.
-(The kind of water makes a difference, here's why we ditched reverse osmosis water.)
+(The kind of water makes a huge difference, here's why we ditched reverse osmosis water.)

 - Also in the first week I started to feel really ornery and agitated at one point and I think that was caused by two things: The kids.
 Just kidding. 🙂 1.
 I wasn't getting enough fats, because the ghee I had didn't taste that great.
 So I ordered THIS KIND of ghee and was SO happy, it tasted like my beloved butter!
 2. I was eating more nuts, and since they're high in omega-6 fats, I think my omega-6/omega-3 ratio was off, especially because I realized I hadn't taken my CLO in a few days.
 So once I took a hit of that and ate some ghee (I made this – yum!), literally within a few hours I felt great again.
 It's amazing how real food can balance things out.
 (Read my post about this: My all-natural chill pill for anxiety.)